 The Federal Perkins Loans is a low interest (currently 5%), long-term loans made to help low income undergraduate students pay for college.
 If the Financial Assistance Office notifies you that you have been awarded a Perkins Loan, you will be contacted by our Perkins Loan Officer, Ms. April Johnson, to complete your loan documents.
 It is important for Perkins borrowers to remember to contact Ms. Johnson should they wish to drop below half-time enrollment or transfer to another school.

 You may contact Ms. Johnson directly at 843-661-1124 or email@example.com.
 The Perkins Loan Office is located in SAB 111-E (the Payroll Suite).

 You may be eligible to claim tax credits and/or deductions for educational expenses incurred for yourself, your spouse, or your dependent children.
 In addition, you may benefit from various educational saving plans or accounts.

-To learn more about Education Tax credits and Saving options, please click on the following link:
+To learn more about Education Tax Credits and Saving options, please click on the following links: